 Eager to get the day started, Hank heads to Julia’s to pick up Levon, who isn’t ready for work, as he said he would.
 He’s tired from playing Xbox all night, which is a bad start for the first day on the job, but hey, Xbox and pot help Levon with his anxiety.
 Besides, in Levon’s mind, the entertainment world starts later than the real world.
 Too bad it’s already 11 am.

-While Levon gets ready, Hank heads for the bathroom, only to open it and find Julia sitting on the toilet and brushing her teeth, which is probably one of the greatest visuals ever of anything of all time.
+While Levon gets ready, Hank heads for the bathroom, only to open it and find Julia sitting on the toilet and brushing her teeth.
 The two make small talk before Julia reminds Hank that, you know, she’s kind of needs her privacy.
 Who sits down to brush their teeth, I wonder?
 Multitasking to save time?

 Hank leaves as Levon emerges with a warning: he doesn’t want Hank and Julia to hit on each other.
 The only reason Levon had friends was because they wanted to screw Julia.
 Well, yeah, she is played by Heather Graham.

-Julia asks to have some private time with Hank, in which she inquires about how Karen is taking the news.
-She blames herself for it a bit, but hey, Karen thinks Julia is much hotter, so that’s at least a consolation prize.
-She asks Hank to watch Levon’s behavior, as he can be very weird in social situations.
+Julia asks Hank about how Karen is taking the news.
+She blames herself, but hey, Karen thinks Julia is much hotter, so that’s at least a consolation prize.
+She asks Hank to watch Levon, as he can be weird in social situations.
 For example, Levon did go through a phase where he used to yank it out and expose himself to girls in order to appropriately express his sexuality.
 Appropriate in what way, Julia?

 Speaking of, in comes Levon with lunch.
 But something’s amiss with Rath’s salad: it’s not chopped or tossed and there’s no extra dressing on the side.
 You don’t miss key details like that when fetching food for your coworkers.
 Rath throws his lunch at the window and storms out the room in a huff.
 Hugh suggests Levon bring in donuts, and lucky day, the donut shop has peanut butter mocha fudge today.